kim-ohy/project-real/README.md

 This project was my final year project for the Object-Orient Programming subject in my Computer Science degree.
 It uses object-oriented concepts to create a game in Scala.
 Each screen in the game is an FXML file created using SceneBuilder.

+To play the game, run MainApp.scala and use jdk 1.8.

 Disclaimer:

 The design of the game such as the character and background sprites are heavily inspired by 1BitHeart, which is described as "an adventure game where you make friends" (https://store.steampowered.com/app/618720/1bitHeart/).